 I founded and participate in a writers’ group which met at the Sachse and Wylie Public Libraries.
 Currently, the group meets monthly at the Sachse First United Methodist Church.
 We named it the Sachse-Wylie Authors group (SWAG).
 Ruth Wharton is facilitating the group.
 I serve on the Sachse Public Library Board.

 - I love my Prius.

 - I’ve lived in eight states: Ohio, Michigan, Georgia, Virginia, Wisconsin, Illinois, Minnesota and Texas.

 Gift of the Suitcase-TIMELY BOOK FOR YOU

 Before I started teaching French, I travelled to France for the summer.
-I share that experience in my new book, Gift of the Suitcase.
-The book is my travel memoir which covers a multitude of interwoven stories about life and loss with the message that losing baggage is not always a loss.
+I share that experience in my book, Gift of the Suitcase.
+This travel memoir covers a multitude of interwoven stories about life and loss with the message that losing baggage is not always a loss.

 You may order NOW through the website, which goes directly to Seattle Book Company for shipment to you.
-Other distribution sources for you are: Amazon, Nook, and Kindle.
 More distribution sites added the book.
 The book is available in paperback and e-book format.
 Feel free to contact me directly for a book or information to obtain the book.

 If you belong to a group which might like a presentation about it or to read it in advance of a question and answer session, please contact me directly.
 I love to share the story.
 All my presentations are customized for the group.
 If you live far from Dallas and would like more information for your interest group, please contact me through Facebook or the Contact Page on this website.